-The deadline for submitting the spring 2017 application for admission is Friday, December 2 at noon.
+The deadline for submitting the fall 2017 application for admission is Friday, May 5 at noon.

-To apply, please follow this link: SJMC Application for Spring 2017 Admission
+To apply, please follow this link: SJMC Application for Fall 2017 Admission

 Please read the FAQs below prior to completing the online application.
 A complete undergraduate application includes all of the following: